 The only exception is that divine intellectual functioning may take place without a body.
 Yet it is hard to see how this could be the case.
 For example even if computers think without bodies their thought still depends on material components.
 Disembodied thought is conceptually problematic, although many Christians and Islamists who followed Aristotle welcomed the possibility.
 As for ordinary embodied human beings Aristotle’s major distinction is between their rational component and their emotions and desires.
 He also distinguished between theoretical and practical reasoning.

 Aristotle also held that humans are social and political creatures who have activities common to all.
 He also thought that we can only reach our full development in societies.
-However he does not think that woman are rational creatures, and his remarks are quite disparaging toward them.
+However he does not think that women are rational creatures, and his remarks are quite disparaging toward them.
 Perhaps worst of all, Aristotle advocated a doctrine of natural slavery—the idea that some are naturally slaves.
 He thinks this is the status of non-Greek barbarians.
 Still we should not reject the rest of Aristotle’s thought because he was a misogynist, racist, and imperialist.
-[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used this doctrine to justify their horrific treatment of the people of the new world.
-For more see the disputations during that time held particularly at the University of Salamanca.]
+[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used it to justify their horrific treatment of the people of the new world.
+For more see the disputations during that time, particularly those held at the University of Salamanca.]

 Ideal and Diagnosis – Rather than diagnosing a flaw in human nature and proposing a remedy, Aristotle gives us an account of the end, purpose or meaning of life and how one might achieve it.
 Rather than offer an otherworldly account of salvation, he offers one for this world—one more akin to Confucianism or Buddhism.

 Aristotle begins by asking if there is one thing at which all action aims; if there is one thing all action seeks for its own sake.
 Aristotle says that eudaimonia is that thing.
-This is variously translated as happiness, flourishing, well-being, living well, fulfillment, perfection, and more.
+Eudaimonia is variously translated as happiness, flourishing, well-being, living well, fulfillment, or perfection.
 In his own words “the human good turns out to be activity in the soul [mind] in accordance with excellence.”
-In other words the good life is activity that involves rationality and embodying excellence over an entire lifetime.
+In other words, the good life is activity that involves rationality and embodying excellence over an entire lifetime.

 Anything, even inanimate things, can function excellently.
 A good pen or a good dog functions as they are supposed to.
 Humans have both excellences of intellect—theoretical and practical reason—and excellences of character—virtues (excellences) like practical wisdom, knowing what to do in real-life situations by having learned from experience, as well as temperance, courage, and justice.
 In general he presents these virtues as “the mean between the extremes.”
 A life of virtue (excellences of character) is the ideal for human life.
 [Like Plato he emphasizes moral and intellectual virtue.]